logo2

 Sanborn map - Jul 1888

-In Aug 1891, after about four months of acquiring the store from Printz, Ramsell sold the store to Werner Nikander with plans to return to Europe (53).
+About four months after acquiring the store, in Aug 1891, Ramsell sold the store to Werner Nikander and planned to return to Europe (53).
 Ramsell, however, moved to Minneapolis, returned to the Copper Country, and became a prescription clerk for Carl Printz in Hancock in Jun 1892 (55).

 Newspaper ad - <i>The Calumet and Red Jacket News</i>, 24 Apr 1891